|

 In the Electoral Registers just after the War, there are sporadic examples of people living at the same address with the same name.
 At the side of names is a group of figures and letters e.g.

-Welsh Maria NKOT/173/2 Welsh Maria YNJA/4824/5 These are war time identity numbers, which were used as National Insurance numbers for a short period after the ending of hostilities.
-They were used to differentiate between father and son, or in other cases, mother and daughter, living in the same household.
+Welsh Maria NKOT/173/2 Welsh Maria YNJA/4824/5 These are the war time identity numbers, brought in under the 1939 Registration Act which were used as National Insurance numbers for a short period.
+On the electoral registers they were used to differentiate between father and son, or in other cases, mother and daughter, living in the same household.

 St Michael's Ward Oldham Rd to the boundary of the townships of Newton and Harpurhey - to the River Irk - to Scotland Bridge - Long Millgate - Miller St - Swan St to Oldham Rd.